Use Cases Scenarios

 |9||They are close to the check out.|

-Sarah sees a message on her mobile phone.
-It contains an advertisement for a new chocolate bar of a large candy manufacturer.
+Sarah receives a push notification which contains an advertisement for a new chocolate bar of a large candy manufacturer.

 A candy manufacturer whose products are offered at the gas station runs its own marketing campaigns via the technologies used in this shop.

 |10||At the checkout, location-based services are initiated via technologies that are integrated into the card terminals.|

 Sarah receives the information that she can now pay with alternative payment methods (e.g. Alipay is now available).